How many mutual funds should you have in your Mutual Fund Portfolio?

 • Once your accumulation reaches a substantial level, typically equivalent to 2-3 years' worth of investment savings, it is advisable to spread it across 2-3 fund managers.

 This diversification helps mitigate concentration risk.
 Now there's no one golden number that there are 5 mutual funds right for all investors.
 It actually depends on the investor to investor, depending on their financial goals.
 From your financial goals, your time horizon of investment and risk profile are determined.
-These factors determine how many mutual funds should be there in your portfolio.
+These factors determine how many mutual funds should you invest in.

 The time horizon of investing can be